Efficient algorithms for Bayesian Nearest Neighbor Gaussian Processes: Illustrations

 For all models, Figure~\ref{cpu-timing} show marginal improvement in run time beyond $\sim$6 CPUs and negligible improvement beyond $\sim$12 CPUs.
+We attribute the slight increase in run time beyond $\sim$12 CPU seen in some models to communication overhead.
+Run time is actual execution time, or ``wall clock time'' of the specified number of MCMC iterations.
 Points of diminishing return on number of CPUs used will change with $n$; however, exploratory analysis across the range of $n$ considered here suggested 12 CPUs is the bound for substantial gains (clearly this also depends on computing environment and programming decisions).

 Figure~\ref{n-timing} shows time required to execute one sampler iteration by $n$.
 The Response and Conjugate models deliver inference across $n$ in $\sim$1/3 and $\sim$1/10 the time required by the Sequential and Collapsed models, respectively.
 For $n$=$1\times10^7$ the run time is approximately 28, 13, 13, and 95 seconds for the Sequential, Response, Conjugate, and Collapsed, respectively.